jeevan-patil/jeevan-patil/README.md

 ### Hi there, I'm Jeevan - [website] 👋

 ## I'm a Husband, Father, Developer!
-- 🔭 I’m currently working with Deskera, Singapore.
+- 🔭 I’m currently working with JP Morgan & Chase, Singapore.
 - 🔭 I mainly work on Java, Spring boot, Microservices and more
-- 🥅 2020 Goals: Learn kubernetes and container orchestration
 - ⚡ I like to read

 ### Connect with me: